Cecil Beaton: Stage and film design

-After the war, Beaton tackled the Broadway stage, designing sets, costumes, and lighting for a 1946 revival of Lady Windermere's Fan, in which he also acted.

 His costumes for Lerner and Loewe's musical play My Fair Lady (1956) were highly praised.
 This led to him being the designer for two Lerner and Loewe film musicals, Gigi (1958) and My Fair Lady (1964), each of which earned Beaton the Academy Award for Best Costume Design.
 He also designed the period costumes for On a Clear Day You Can See Forever.

 His additional Broadway credits include The Grass Harp (1952), The Chalk Garden (1955), Saratoga (1959), Tenderloin (1960), and Coco (1969).
 He was the recipient of four Tony Awards.

 He designed the sets and costumes for a production of Giacomo Puccini's last opera Turandot, first used at the Metropolitan Opera in New York and then at Covent Garden.

 Beaton designed the academic dress of the University of East Anglia.

 Diaries

 Cecil Beaton was a published and well-known diarist.
 In his lifetime, six volumes of diaries were published, spanning the years 1922–1974.
 A more selective but unexpurgated edition was published in 2003.
 Hugo Vickers, its editor, commented: "In the [earlier] published diaries, opinions are softened, celebrated figures are hailed as wonders and triumphs, whereas in the originals, Cecil can be as venomous as anyone I have ever read or heard in the most shocking of conversation."